gotchoices/MyCHIPs/doc/learn-users.md

 an imposter IP number just so a phony site can harvest confidential information like your passwords or account numbers?

+This problem was largely solved by introducing SSL certificates and the https protocol.
+But this solution is not without its own set of problems.

 MyCHIPs emphasizes two important objectives:
-- First, we don't always want user information to be publicly available.
+- First, users may not always want their identity to be publicly available.
   A public-facing company might want as many people as possible connected with a direct credit relationship.
 But private users are more likely to want to stay that way--private.
 - Second, MyCHIPs is all about decentralization.
 This is a conscious choice made to optimize the freedom and independence of users.
-Unfortunately, DNS, relies on a centralized, hierarchical authority to vouch for the authenticity of each digital resource you access.
+Unfortunately, DNS and https, rely on a centralized, hierarchical authority to vouch for the authenticity of each digital resource you access.
   There are currently a limited number of these authorities established in a reliable way and you typically have to pay one of them to participate.